UpdaterFile/AutoBot/README.md

 for each explanation, give a snippet of a conversation that demonstrates your feature

 1. I added a spell checker.
-  i.
-I used the spell check to correct spelling mistakes a user will encounter.
+  1. I used the spell check to correct spelling mistakes a user will encounter.
 These spelling mistakes are corrected and the corrected word is shown to the user so they are aware of the change.
-This improved the bots ability to understand users that make common mistakes which allows for the program to run more seamlessly. ii.
-This is a code snippet:
+This improved the bots ability to understand users that make common mistakes which allows for the program to run more seamlessly.
+  2. This is a code snippet:
             ...
             -Price
             -Type of vehicle